usaid-cs/yesterday-i-learned/random.md

 - [Fuddy Duddy](https://en.wikipedia.org/wiki/Fuddy-duddy) is the name of a traditionalist.
 - A five-decimal point latlong coordinate has a resolution of [1.1 ~ 1.4 metres](http://gis.stackexchange.com/questions/8650/measuring-accuracy-of-latitude-and-longitude).
 - A [Taser](http://richmondconfidential.org/wp-content/uploads/2010/07/X26.jpg) is a gun-shaped thing that sends electrodes into your skin.
 A [stun gun](http://static.tvtropes.org/pmwiki/pub/images/sg500s_stun_gun.jpg) is a stick that looks nothing like a gun, and shocks without sending electrodes down your butt.
-- The correct response to "You ask too much of me" is ["You are not asking enough from yourself."](https://www.reddit.com/r/GetMotivated/comments/59qvsq/image_just_joking_around_when_my_friend_dropped/)
-- Hitler reportedly shaved that way to [obtain a good seal with the gas mask](https://www.reddit.com/r/explainlikeimfive/comments/5bagxx/eli5_why_do_some_militaries_require_men_to_be/d9mymr8/).
 - Muslim prayer times are [accurate to the minute](http://www.muslimpro.com/en/Prayer-times-Toronto-Canada-6167865).
 Change from Toronto to Mississauga to see a one-minute difference.
 - Want to quit, make sure [you have an exit strategy first](http://www.reddit.com/r/askreddit/comments/58iwh8/_/d90ro0u?context=1000).
 - ["Worker"](https://news.ycombinator.com/item?id=12818361), in the UK, is a lower class of Employee, essentially contractors with indefinite contract lengths.